folio-org/okapi/doc/guide.md

 Until now - in this guide - we have installed only a few modules and we were able to track dependencies and ensure that they were in order.
-For example,  the `test-basic'  required `test-auth` interface that we knew was offered by module 'test-auth` module.
+For example,  the 'test-basic'  required 'test-auth' interface that we knew was offered by the 'test-auth' module.
 It is a coincidence that those names match by the way.
-Not to mention, that a module may require many interfaces.
+Not to mention that a module may require many interfaces.

 Okapi 1.10 and later offers the `/_/proxy/tenant/id/install` call